Gourmet Goat Cheese Jalapeno Poppers

 Take a full strip of bacon and wrap each filled jalapeno half completely around.
 If you are wondering what the liquid around them are, well that is one of my favorite steps.

 Take a few raw sugar cubes and put them in a ramekin or small bowl.
 Add in a couple tablespoons of boiling water until the sugar dissolves and you get a thin syrup.
+You can also do this step on my sweet pepper poppers recipe, although they aren’t spicy so don’t really NEED the sweetness to balance.

 Use a pastry brush to brush the raw sugar syrup over the bacon wrapped goat cheese jalapeno poppers.
 Because the syrup should be thin the excess will just drip down to the parchment.
 I don’t want to say this step is necessary, but the raw sugar paired with the grassiness of the hard goat cheese is so delightful.
 Place the tray in the refrigerator to chill for at least an hour.